How to Join:

-The Panhellenic Association holds its primary recruitment process at the beginning of the Fall semester.
-Interested students must register to sign up to participate in the primary recruitment process, and there is a fee ranging from $25-$40 for interested students (depending on when you register).
+The Panhellenic Association (for female-identified students) holds its primary recruitment process at the beginning of the Fall semester.
+Interested students must register to sign up to participate in the primary recruitment process, and there is a fee to participate ranging from $25-$40 for interested students (depending on when you register).
 Interested students are expected to be available to participate throughout the duration of Primary Recruitment which usually occurs the weekend following Labor Day each year.
 For more information about the Panhellenic Association please visit the link here.
 To learn more about the PA sorority experience, check out TheSororityLife.com!

 Chapters at ISU

 By clicking on the name of each chapter, you can explore their inter/national websites to learn more about each organization.
 PLEASE NOTE: Organizations that are listed as inactive/unrecognized organizations are no longer active at the University.
 Students are STRONGLY DISCOURAGED from joining any organization that is listed underneath an inactive/unrecognized heading.

 |Alpha Sigma Phi||Alpha Chi Omega||Alpha Kappa Alpha|